StarRocks/starrocks/docs/integrations/authenticate_to_aws_resources.md

 #### Configure a trust relationship

-First, create and attach a new IAM policy as shown below to your assumed role `s3_role_test`:
+First, edit the trust relationship as shown below to your assumed role `s3_role_test`:

 > **NOTICE**
 >